 The takeaway here is that taking a chance on new technology doesn’t mean abandoning existing technology.
 You can continue to innovate while still maintaining your cash cow… But it’s a bad move to invest in something without any real desire to capitalize on that investment.
 In the case of Polaroid, this was the company’s decades of digital photography research.

-The Failure of Polavision Made the Company Risk-Averse
+The Business Failure of Polavision Made the Company Risk-Averse

 One of the most exciting products to come out of Polaroid was Polavision, a color home video system that took decades to develop.
 Unfortunately, by the time it hit the market in 1978, it wasn’t that innovative any more.